Perga dorsalis vs Perga affinis

 Male.
 Similar to the female, with only scattered hairs on the lower gena; coxae mostly pale, otherwise coloured as in the female.
 The coxae are mostly dark in the Canberra form.

 This combination of features described for the Canberra form of P. affinis separates it from any of the forms of P. dorsalis described by Riek.
-So, this form can probably be reliably identified as P. affinis.
+So, it may be possible to identify this P. affinis form with some confidence in Canberra.

 For other locations, Riek lists the following differences between the typical forms of these species.

-P. affinis affinis - the hind femur is partly dark; the lower gena has dense short hairs.
+P. dorsalis dorsalis - the hind femur is partly dark; the lower gena has dense short hairs.

-P. dorsalis dorsalis - the hind femur is pale; the lower gena has fine, scattered hairs.
+P. affinis affinis - the hind femur is pale; the lower gena has fine, scattered hairs.

 As stated above, leg colour in P. affinis is subject to variation even among specimens from the same locality.
 Indeed this is evident in iNaturalist observations at individual locations where only one form of the species is supposed to occur.
 So, separating these species at locations other than Canberra using this character would appear to be problematic.